FraniukasSneideris/Python---Creating-a-Script-to-Register-App-Users/README.md

 ## How to Use

 You can run the system from the command line to validate or register users individually, or to process bulk user registrations from a CSV file (you can use user_data.csv file, which I included in this repository).
+If you wish to try the bulk registration, you can try it with the files I've added to the repositor: *user_data.csv* (clean data), or *tampered_user_data_(...).csv* (user_data.csv with alterations in name, email and password respectively).

 ### Validating a Single User
 *python register_user.py "John Doe" "johndoe@example.com" "Password123" validate*